Spanish, B.A.

 Urban Missions

-A Spanish BA with a concentration in Urban Missions requires 25 credits in Spanish and 12 credits in INCS coursework focused on urban engagement.
+A Spanish, B.A. with a concentration in Urban Missions requires 25 credits in Spanish and 12 credits in INCS coursework focused on urban engagement.
 This concentration is designed to equip students for mission work through the study of language, culture, theology and strategic planning in order to more effectively serve and witness in urban Spanish speaking communities.
 Total concentration credits are 37.

 Additional Concentration Specific Core Curriculum Courses